-Thomas Manuel (Tom) Ortiz is an engineer with 30 years of broadly diverse experience across the energy space, from hydrogen/solar cogeneration research and the use of recycled carbon dioxide as a net-zero refrigerant, to oil and gas exploration, production and refining, to offshore wind siting and carbon sequestration.
-Tom is the author of Why We Struggle to Go Green: Hard Truths About the Clean Energy Transition, which is available now from Stoney Creek Publishing.
-He holds a Ph.D. in mechanical engineering from Purdue University in West Lafayette, IN and an M.B.A. in finance from Texas A&M University in College Station, TX.
+Thomas Manuel Ortiz is a mechanical engineer with 30 years of eclectic experience across the energy space, including: hydrogen thermodynamics, the use of recycled carbon dioxide as a net-zero refrigerant substitute for heat pumps, oil and gas exploration, production and refining, offshore wind siting, and geologic carbon sequestration.
+Tom is the author of Why We Struggle to Go Green: Hard Truths About the Clean Energy Transition, which is available from Texas A&M University Press.
+He holds a Ph.D. in mechanical engineering from Purdue University and an M.B.A. in finance from Texas A&M University.
 He is also a registered professional engineer in the State of Texas.
 Tom lives in Austin with his wife.

 Why subscribe?